 Gil is also an avid outdoorsman, having traveled the world hunting and fishing.
 Gil excels at sports and activities involving precision.
 He was his university’s billiard champion and likes golf, archery, darts, skeet, and marksmanship.
 Gil is an award-winning woodworker, specializing in a particular art form called segmentation, from which the firm’s name is derived.
 Segmentation is the assembly of various species of wood, cut to fit in a precise pattern.
 This precision extends to Gil’s investment strategies, where risk components and financial strategies are added and subtracted from client accounts with the same attention to detail.

 Gil and his wife Sue are active members of Seven Mile Road Church in Houston.
 They are also the former resident house-parents of a foster-care facility for pregnant teens.
 Gil and Sue are present and past board members and volunteers of numerous charities including: Young Life, Young Lives, Coastal Conservation Association, LifeHouse, Star of Hope, Lamar High School Alumni Association board, and others.
-They have three children who have graduated from or attend TCU, Ole Miss, and Pepperdine.
+They have three children who have graduated from TCU, Ole Miss, and Pepperdine.